sntxrr/Seattle/code-of-conduct.md

 *   Public or private harassment
 *   Publishing others' private information, such as a physical or electronic address, without explicit permission
 *   Other conduct which could reasonably be considered inappropriate in a professional setting
+*   Targeted misgendering, deadnaming, or promotion of so-called "conversion therapy" is prohibited.

 ## Our Responsibilities